plus3it/SystemPrep/README.md

 ## Dependencies

-- A web server to host the *Master* script(s) and *Content* script(s), as well as any content (binaries, config files, etc) that must be distributed to the system.
-The web server must be reachable from the system executing the *Bootstrap* script.
+- A web-accessible service to host the *Master* script(s) and *Content* script(s), as well as any content (binaries, config files, etc) that must be distributed to the system.
+The service must be reachable from the system executing the *Bootstrap* script
+  -- If using a basic web server to host the files, the web server must not
+     require authentication.
+  -- If using an S3 bucket to host the files, and running **SystemPrep** from
+     an EC2 instance, the instance must have an IAM role that grants it the `GetObject` privilege to the bucket.
+Set `SourceIsS3Bucket` to `true` in the *Bootstrap* script.
+See [Implementation Details]
+     (#implementation-details).

 ## SystemPrep Components